openjs-foundation/cross-project-council/GOVERNANCE.md

 # OpenJS Cross Project Council

-For the current list of Team members, see the project [README.md][README].
+For the current list of Team members, see the project [README.md][README] and the [OpenJS Foundation Directory](https://github.com/openjs-foundation/directory-private/blob/master/cpc-private.md) (restricted access for privacy reasons).

 ## Members